sunnankar/bm/_posts/2018-04-06-getting-started-with-bitcoin-gambling.md

 <h4>Gambling with Bitcoin</h4>

 <p>Once you have learnt the basis of Bitcoin financial transactions, and the proper ways to get this cryptocurrency and keep it in your possession, it is time to make some use of it.
 Nowadays, this currency is used to pay for all kinds of merchandise and services through e-commerce platforms.
-One such occasion is online gambling websites, which only recently discovered the perks of Bitcoin transactions and are quick to use them to everyone’s advantage.</p>
+One such occasion is online gambling websites, which only recently discovered the perks of Bitcoin transactions and are quick to use them to everyone’s advantage.

 <p>Bitcoin allows online casino and poker room players, as well as sports bettors or any other gambling enthusiast to enjoy their favourite pastime free of fees, payment delays and legal restrictions.
 This is due to the anonymity and decentralized nature of the blockchain operations, as well as the fact that it operates on a P2P basis.
 Basically, in order for a transaction to get processed, numerous other Bitcoin owners help make this happenwithout any central authority, simply operating on good faith and a certain gain. </p>